MauricioGB1/Challenge1-Accessibility/README.md

 ## Usage

 -Images have the proper alt accessibility.
--Images, texts , colors and contrasts inspected for visual accessibility
+-Images, texts , colors and contrasts inspected for visual accessibility.

 ## Credits

-- This website is possible thank you to starting code provided by Virtual Boot Camp " Rice University"
+- This website is possible thank you to starting code provided by Virtual Boot Camp " Rice University".

 ## License